EU ministers debate ways to shield Ukraine from Russia

 Associated Press

-BRUSSELS (AP) — European Union foreign ministers met Monday to discuss how to thwart the threat of a possible new Russian invasion of Ukraine and what measures to take should Moscow decide to send its troops across the border.
+BRUSSELS (AP) — European Union foreign ministers on Monday debated ways to counter the threat of a possible new Russian invasion of Ukraine and what measures to take if Moscow decides to send its troops across the border.

 U.S. intelligence officials say Russia has moved 70,000 troops toward Ukraine’s border and is preparing for a possible invasion early next year.
 Moscow denies it has any plans to attack Ukraine and rejects Western concerns as part of a smear campaign.

-“We are on deter mode,” to dissuade Russia, EU foreign policy chief Josep Borrell said.
+“The European Union stands united in support of Ukraine’s sovereignty and territorial integrity,” EU foreign policy chief Josep Borrell said after chairing the meeting.
+“Any aggression against Ukraine will come with political consequences and with a high economic cost for Russia.”

-Borrell, who is chairing Monday’s meeting, said that no decisions about sanctions against Russia would be taken but that the ministers would discuss what steps to take and when, in coordination with the United States and Britain.
+Borrell said no decisions about sanctions against Russia were taken but that the ministers discussed what measures they might take should an invasion happen and how the EU would coordinate with the United States and Britain.

-“In any case, we will send a clear signal that any aggression against Ukraine will have a high cost for Russia” and underline the 27-country bloc’s support for Ukraine’s sovereignty and territorial integrity, Borrell told reporters in Brussels.

 Lithuania warned that Russia’s troop movements of late were no mere menace.